-Communications between the security department and the front office are important in providing hospitality to the guest.
-These departments work together closely in maintaining guest security.
+Communications between the security department and the front office are very important in providing hospitality to the guest.
+These departments work together very closely in maintaining guest security.
 Fire safety measures and emergency communication systems as well as procedures for routine investigation of guest security concerns require the cooperation of these departments.
-Because of the events of September 11, 2001, the nature of the security hotels offer their guests has changed.
-All members of the front office team must be on alert for people who don't belong in the lobby and report inconsistencies with the security department.
-This professional view of security allows the front office to support the security department.